PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 ### Methylated or unmethylated?

 All bisulfite-sequencing assays use _reference-based_ methylation calling.
 That is, they require the specification of a DNA reference sequence that the aligned bisulfite-sequencing data are compared against to infer the methylation state of each sequenced locus.
 Care must be taken to correctly handle the orientation and strand of the alignment. __FIGURE__ gives several examples (__TODO: Figure explaining reference-based methylation calling for reads aligned to forward and reverse strands__).

+Each aligned read may be used for methylation calling, although each read should be subjected to some filtering to remove low-quality reads and low-quality bases.
+Standard filters include removing reads marked as possible PCR duplicates, reads with a mapping quality (`mapQ`) below a threshold and bases with a base quality below a threshold, and ignoring read-positions where there is evidence of M-bias.

 The reference sequence is typically the reference genome used in the alignment step, which implicitly defines $\mathcal{I}_{j} :=\mathcal{I}_{rg}, j = 1, \ldots, N$, where $\mathcal{I}_{rg}$ is the set of methylation loci in the reference genome.
 Due to DNA variation between the sample and the reference genome, this assumption is obviously not true.
 A more refined approach incorporates genetic differences between the sample and the reference genome.
 This can be done in several ways: